Audax Rio de Janeiro Esporte Clube

-Audax Rio de Janeiro Esporte Clube, commonly known as Audax Rio de Janeiro, Audax Rio, or simply as Audax, is a Brazilian football club from São João de Meriti, Rio de Janeiro state.
-The club competed in the Série D in 2011.
+Audax Rio de Janeiro Esporte Clube, commonly known as Audax Rio de Janeiro, Audax Rio, or simply as Audax, is a Brazilian football club from Saquarema, Rio de Janeiro State.
+They played in São João de Meriti from 2005 to 2019, Miguel Pereira from 2020 to 2021 and Angra dos Reis from 2022 to 2023 before moving to Saquarema in 2024.
+The club competed in Série D in 2011.
 The club was formerly known as Sendas Pão de Açúcar Esporte Clube.

 Players

 History

 The club was founded on May 8, 2005, as Sendas Pão de Açúcar Esporte Clube.
 They won the Campeonato Carioca Third Division in 2007 and the Copa Rio in 2010.
-They will compete in the Série D in 2011.
+They competed in the Série D in 2011.

 Sendas Pão de Açúcar Esporte Clube was renamed to Audax Rio de Janeiro Esporte Clube on July 17, 2011, adopting a new logo and new kits.
 The owner of the club, Grupo Pão de Açúcar, changed the club's name to bring the team closer to its supporters.
 Audax was eliminated in the First Stage in the 2011.
 The club finished in the second position in the Campeonato Carioca Second Division in 2012, and was promoted to the 2013 Campeonato Carioca.